CALORIE Experimentors

 S. Thejaswini

-When “not talking”, one will probably catch her reading, watching a movie/series (SHE LOVES CINEMA), sketching, cooking or simply zoning out while I watching the skies.
-On her off days she will either be – buried inside a blanket or be at a Kovil enjoying prasadam or ride 70kms to trek and try a regional specialty and share all those experiences as an IG story or blog.
-Either ways, she says she will probably be ricochetting between the extremes of doing nothing while overthinking or do everything while (also) overthinking.
+On her off days she will either be buried inside a blanket or ride 70kms to trek and try a regional specialty and share all those experiences as an IG story or blog.
+She will mostly be ricochetting between the extremes of doing nothing while overthinking or do everything while overthinking.

 Sai Motupali Nair